ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 4. Turn off all non-critical notifications on your phone
 5. Enable Do not Disturb mode on your phone by default, maybe just allowing phone calls to come through.
 You can check your phone for notifications during your distraction breaks or set it up to automatically disable Do not Disturb mode during your breaks

-# Eliminate Activities that Don't Help your Goals
+# Cut out your Time Wasters

-Aka: Stop Wasting your Time
+Eliminate activities that don't help you achieve your goals.

 Cal called this rule "Quit Social Media" but it's really about removing your biggest time wasters.
 The logic also applies to TV, YouTube, web surfing, etc.